Online Energy Minimization Under A Peak Age of Information Constraint: System Model

+We consider a speed scaling model, where at any time $t$, the node can transmit a packet at speed $s(t)\ge0$ (in bits/sec) adaptively, i.e., the node can choose $s(t)$ using causal information available at time $t$.
+Also, transmitting a packet at speed $s(t)$ consumes power $P(s(t))$, which is an increasing and convex function of speed $s(t)$, e.g., $P(s)=s^\alpha$ ($\alpha>1$), or $P(s)=2^s-1$, motivated by Shannon's rate function.
+Therefore, if the node transmits packets at high speed, it incurs low AoI, but consumes large amount of energy.
+Hence, finding an optimal transmission speed at each time $t$ is a non-trivial task. \begin{assumption} Throughout this paper, we assume that when speed $s(t)=0$, the power consumption is $P(0)=0$.
+This assumption does not affect the results derived in this paper, but allows us to ignore the terms containing $P(0)$ which merely appear as an offset. \end{assumption}

+\begin{definition} A policy that at any time $t$, \emph{can} interrupt (stop) an ongoing transmission of a packet, and begin transmitting a newly generated packet, is called an interruptive policy.
+When a transmission is interrupted, the packet that was being transmitted is discarded, since if a newly generated packet is delivered at the monitor, all previously generated packets become useless in minimizing AoI.\footnote{An interruptive policy, unlike preemptive policy, discards packets.} \end{definition} \begin{remark} Note that the class of interruptive policies, by definition, includes all non-interruptive policies, that never interrupts transmission of any packet.
+Thus, the set of all causal policies implicitly refer to the set of all interruptive causal policies that may interrupt ongoing packet transmission. \end{remark}

-In this paper, we consider the problem of finding a causal policy that chooses the packets to transmit (where preemption is allowed), the time interval over which the packets are transmitted, and their instantaneous transmission speed, so that the peak AoI is maintained below $D$ at all times over a time horizon $T$, while consuming minimum energy.
+In this paper, we consider the problem of finding an interruptive causal policy (in short, causal policy) that chooses the packets to transmit, the time interval over which the packets are transmitted, and their instantaneous transmission speed $s(t)$, so that the peak AoI is maintained below $D$ at all times over a time horizon $T$, while consuming minimum energy.
 Formally, the objective can be stated as follows.

+where $\Pi$ is the set of all causal policies\footnote{Although packet generation instants are not known in advance, we assume that the time horizon $T$ is known.} for packet scheduling and the choice of speed $s(t)$, and $\sigma=\{t_1,t_2,...\}$ is the sequence of packet generation times.
+Note that the choice of packet a policy transmits at any time $t$ is inherently captured by \eqref{eq:objective-init}.